Chad Knaus: Crew chief

 In 2001, Compton and Knaus started in the front row for the Daytona 500, took the pole position at the Talladega 500, and qualified third at the Pepsi 400 at Daytona.
-Despite restrictor plate track qualifying prowess, the team scored just one top 10 (Daytona 500) and five top 15 finishes.
+Despite restrictor plate track qualifying prowess, the team scored just one top-ten (Daytona 500) and five top-15 finishes.

 Knaus returned to Hendrick Motorsports for the 2002 season, becoming crew chief of the No. 48 car driven by rookie driver Jimmie Johnson.
 The team recorded three race wins, six top-five positions, 21 top-ten positions, and four pole positions, two of which were for the Daytona 500 and Aaron's 499.
 Knaus and Johnson finished the season fifth in the Driver's Championship.
 In 2003, the No. 48 team finished second in the Driver's Championship after earning two pole positions and winning three races, including the Coca-Cola 600.
-The team also recorded 14 top-five positions and 20 top ten positions.
+The team also recorded 14 top-five positions and 20 top-ten positions.

 In 2004, the season began with some early disappointments in weeks two and three at Rockingham and Las Vegas.
 However, the team quickly rebounded with a week five win at the Carolina Dodge Dealers 400 at Darlington Raceway.
 Subsequent victories at the Coca-Cola 600 and the Pocono 500 helped solidify their place in the NASCAR Chase for the Cup towards the end of the season.
 However, poor finishes at Talladega (37th) and Kansas (32nd) nearly ended their chances to win the Nextel Cup, but three consecutive wins, and four in the final six races, put the No. 48 team 18 points behind leader Kurt Busch going into the final race.
 The second victory at the Subway 500 in Martinsville on October 24, 2004, was marred by tragedy when Rick Hendrick's son, Ricky, nieces and brother were killed in an airplane crash en route to the race.
 All eight passengers and both pilots died in the incident.
 Johnson and Knaus put the organization on their backs as they won the following race at Atlanta which was their third in a row.
 The team eventually finished second in the Cup Series points, losing to Kurt Busch by eight points.
 Johnson and Knaus won 8 races that season.

 Knaus and Johnson finished the 2005 season ranked fifth in the standings after a crash in the season ending race at Homestead.

-In 2006, Johnson and Knaus won their first Cup Series championship with 5 wins, 13 top 5s, and 24 top 10s.
+In 2006, Johnson and Knaus won their first Cup Series championship with five wins, 13 top-fives, and 24 top-tens.

 In 2007, Knaus and Johnson took home their second straight championship with a series best 10 wins.
 Hendrick Motorsports was the dominant team in 2007, amassing 18 wins in 36 races.
 Knaus and Johnson led the Hendrick charge that saw the championship battle come down to a race between themselves and teammate Jeff Gordon.